-Factors that may increase your chance of mastalgia:
+Factors that may raise your chance of this pain:

-Symptoms of mastalgia may include pain in the breast area.
+The main symptom is pain in the breast area.
 Pain may be mild or severe.
-It may occur in both breasts or just one.
-It may be painful only in one spot or all over the breast.
+It may be in both breasts or just one.
+It may be painful only in one spot or all over.

 Call your doctor right away if you have any signs of infection, such as redness, tenderness, fever, or chills.